 For best results, soak the rice for a few hours in hot water and salt before cooking.

-Pour the remainder of the cooking oil in a separate medium size pot, add 4 Oz. of water, then loosely spread a thin layer of rice and a thin layer of meat sauce.
-Continue in this fashion until all the rice and meat sauce have been exhausted.
-With the back of a spoon, make five holes one in the center and four around it so that the rice can breath in the cooking process.
+With the back of a spoon, make five holes, one in the center and four around it so that the rice can breath in the cooking process.

 Spread a little water on top and close the lid.
-Let it cook for a couple of minutes on high heat.
-When the rice starts to steam, change the setting to medium heat and let it cook for about 15 minutes.
-Then turn the heat to medium-low, sprinkle some cooking oil to stop it from drying, and let it cook for about another 10 minutes.
+Let it cook for a few minutes on high heat.
+When steam starts to rise, change the setting to medium heat and let it cook for another 15-20 minutes.
+Then turn the heat to medium-low, sprinkle some cooking oil to prevent drying, and let it cook for about another 10-15 minutes before serving.HINTS: